RamezIssac/django-erp-framework/docs/source/usage/quickstart.rst

 4. Voila !!
 Your site should now up and running at `http://localhost:8000`.
 Enter your super user credentials and login.

+5. As soon as you're done with the tutorial, you'll be seeing something like this

 .. image:: https://rasystems.io/static/images/raframework/dashboard.png
     :target: https://rasystems.io/static/images/raframework/dashboard.png